GluuFederation/docs-ce-prod/docs/source/installation-guide/install-ubuntu.md

 # Ubuntu Installation
 ## Overview
-Single-node Gluu Server Linux packages are available for Ubuntu, CentOS, RHEL and Debian operating systems.
-The installation procedure is similar across all distributions:
+Single-node Gluu Server Linux packages are available for Ubuntu 18.04.x and 16.04.x.
+Follow the instructions below:

 1. [Install the Linux package](#install-the-package)
 2. [Start the Server and log in to the container](#start-the-server-and-log-in)